LM5: The Tour Film

 LM5: The Tour Film is a 2020 concert film by British girl group Little Mix following the release of their fifth studio album LM5.
 The film is directed by Laurence Warder and distributed by Trafalgar Releasing.
 The film included performances from the final London show of the group's sixth concert tour, LM5: The Tour with special guest appearances by Stormzy and Kamille.

 LM5: The Tour Film was released on 21 November 2020 in cinemas worldwide.
-Although screening dates for the UK & Ireland, and parts of Europe was moved to December 2020 and January 2021 respectively, due the continued impact of the COVID-19 Pandemic.
+Although screening dates for the UK & Ireland, and parts of Europe were moved to December 2020 and January 2021 respectively, due the continued impact of the COVID-19 pandemic.
 It was also released on iTunes, and was aired on Sky One, a few months after its initial release.

 Background

 The film is directed by Laurence Warder, with the production handled by Vicky Smith.
 It was filmed during the last show of the group's sixth concert tour, LM5: The Tour, on London's O2 Arena.
 It was distributed by Trafalgar Releasing and was produced by Sony Music UK's 4th Floor Creative.
 The film includes performances of "Power" and "More Than Words" where the group is joined on stage by fellow collaborators Stormzy and Kamille respectively.